AdobeDocs/real-time-cdp-collaboration.en/help/guide/glossary.md

 ### Use Case

 A use case defines a specific business scenario or problem that can be addressed using Adobe Real-Time CDP Collaboration.
 It outlines the steps and processes involved in leveraging the platform to achieve a particular goal, such as audience discovery or campaign measurement.

----

-For further reading, visit the [Adobe Real-Time CDP Documentation](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html) or the [glossary](#) on our website.